 - appreciation that mathematics and statistics are disciplines based on rigorous proofs and logical deduction;

-- understanding of the role of mathematics and statistics in other fields;
+- understanding of the role of mathematics and/or statistics in other fields;

-- ability to communicate clearly, effectively and precisely about mathematical and statistical ideas;
+- ability to communicate clearly, effectively and precisely about mathematics and/or statistics ideas;

 - ability to clearly communicate abstract mathematical/statistical ideas to an audience with a heterogeneous background in sciences;